-Saving can bring you a level of financial freedom.
+Setting aside money to save could bring you a level of financial freedom.
 By putting money away regularly, your savings pot could help you to achieve your goals.
-But how do you set money goals and stay on track to achieve them?
-Read on to find out more.
+But the first step is setting your goals.

 First things first, sit down and think about what saving goals you’re aiming for.
 Here are a few considerations.